stuartsierra/classpath-manager/README.md

     ng ng-cp /your/path/to/classpath-manager-1.0.0-SNAPSHOT.jar

-The path to the JAR must be an absolute path.
+The path to the JAR *must* be an absolute path.

-Add an alias for the ClasspathManager main class:
+Add a short alias `cm` for the ClasspathManager main class:

     ng ng-alias cm com.stuartsierra.ClasspathManager

-Getting Started Part Four: Create a classpath File
+Step Four: Create a classpath File
 ==================================================

 Create a text file named `classpath` in a project directory.